Key committee meets Thursday to consider FDA authorization for Pfizer/BioNTech Covid-19 vaccine - Local News 8

 It could come even sooner.
 In anticipation of an EUA, the CDC’s Advisory Committee on Immunization Practices has scheduled emergency meetings for Friday and Sunday.
 This committee — which is separate from FDA’s advisory committee — will recommend whether the CDC should offer the vaccine to the American public.

-After the CDC accepts that recommendation, Pfizer shots may start to be administered.
+Once the CDC accepts that recommendation, healthcare workers may start giving people their fisrt doses of Pfizer vaccine.

 The VRPBAC is scheduled to do it all over again next week, with a meeting December 17 to discuss Moderna’s EUA application.